Whiley/WhileyBuildAction/README.md

 # WhileyBuildAction

 A Github action for building Whiley project repositories.
-You can example repositories using the action [here](https://github.com/Whiley/STD.wy/) and [here](https://github.com/DavePearce/Conway.wy).
+You can find example repositories using the action [here](https://github.com/Whiley/STD.wy/) and [here](https://github.com/DavePearce/Conway.wy).

 ## Example